 My workspace usually rotates between my couch, my kitchen table, the coffee shop and the public library.
 It would be lovely to have a dedicated space to work that’s not within the 300-square-foot apartment that I share with my beau.

 It seems that just a few years ago, we were so excited about jobs with flexible schedules that allowed us to use our various devices to work from home.
 We had big dreams of accomplishing load after load of laundry during daylight hours while juggling conference calls and deadlines.
 Now, the novelty has worn off.

-Fifty-three million Americans identify as freelancers, according to a recent survey commissioned by Freelancers Union.
+Fifty-three million Americans identify as freelancers, according to a 2014 survey commissioned by Freelancers Union.
 And now that working from home is passé, we’re starting to wear out our welcome — and our wallets — at coffee shops.
 Enter the coworking space, which promises fountains of productivity, endless coffee (and sometimes beer), camaraderie and perhaps even learning opportunities.

 What’s coworking all about?

 The dawn of coworking as a haven for the self-employed is frequently credited to Brad Neuberg, who launched a coworking space within a live/work loft in San Francisco in 2005.

 “What if a day at the office is actually good for you?” wondered Kiera Butler, who visited San Francisco’s popular Citizen Space in 2008 for a Mother Jones magazine article.
 She found her companions for the day to be much more friendly and interested in interacting across specialties than typical officemates.